3DCoded/3MS/docs/controllers/skrpico.md

 ls /dev/serial/by-id/*
 ```

-Plug the Pico into your Pi.
+Plug the Pico into your Pi and double-click the RESET button.

 ```
 ls /dev/serial/by-id/*